 Hot Chocolate Cookies

 Hot Chocolate Cookies — These gooey hot chocolate cookies are complete with big gooey marshmallows and chunks of melted dark chocolate.
-This is the perfect holiday cookie recipe!
+This is the perfect holiday and winter time cookie recipe!

 Cozy Hot Chocolate Cookies

 There’s nothing better than curling up on the couch on a chilly day with a mug of hot chocolate that’s filled with soft marshmallows.
 Unless it’s a chocolate cookie that tastes like hot chocolate complete with a big gooey marshmallow and a chunk of melted dark chocolate underneath the marshmallow.

 These easy chocolate cookies are chewy around the edges, soft in the middle, and taste like the perfect mug of hot chocolate.
 But better.
 The marshmallows and the chunks of dark chocolate melt slightly, creating a smores effect, minus the graham crackers.
 I’d rather have cocoa cookies than graham crackers any day.